 (Edited by Prem Udayabhanu)

-Sun Pharmaceutical Industries Ltd. is a specialty pharmaceutical company.
-It offers active pharmaceutical ingredients including tablets, capsules, injectables, inhalers, ointments, creams and liquids.
-The firm also provides generics and pharmaceutical formulations for psychiatry, anti-infectives, neurology, cardiology, orthopaedic, diabetology, gastroenterology, ophthalmology, nephrology, urology, dermatology, gynaecology, respiratory, oncology, dental and nutritionals.
+Sun Pharmaceutical Industries Ltd. is manufacturer and supplier of pharmaceutical products.
+It products include generics, branded generics and active pharmaceutical ingredients including tablets, capsules, injectables, inhalers, ointments, creams and liquids.
+The firm also manufactures and supplies pharmaceutical formulations for psychiatry, anti-infectives, neurology, cardiology, orthopaedic, diabetology, gastroenterology, ophthalmology, nephrology, urology, dermatology, gynaecology, respiratory, oncology, dental and nutritional.
 The company was founded in 1961 and is based in Mumbai, Maharashtra.